 Mirrors are great for dark spaces and can light up corners, therefore they’re perfect for dim-lit hallways.
 Beware of placing a mirror at the end of a hallway however, as in feng shui it’s believed to prevent good energy flow.
 As mirrors can act as a spare window, bringing more light in, they need to reflect already natural light or light from lamps.

 If you need help renovating and improving your house, post your job for free on RatedPeople.com.
-Up to 3 quality, local tradesmen will contact you to give you a quote.
-Make sure you read their previous customer reviews, look at their project photos and meet them in person to get a good feel for the person you’re about to employ.
-When the job’s been finished, don’t forget to leave a rating so other homeowners can find a trusted tradesman too.
+Quality, local tradespeople will contact you to give you a quote.
+Make sure you read their previous customer reviews and look at their project photos to get a good feel for the person you’re about to employ.
+When the job’s been finished, don’t forget to leave a rating so other homeowners can find a trusted tradesperson too.